 Anyone who has traveled for some time has met those people: working for 6 months as a carpenter in Norway, traveling the other 6 months in the year.
 Living in Portugal for 9 months and during 3 months giving tantra massages for stressed out people in the UK.
-Roughing it through the winter in Switzerland setting up fairs or other construction jobs (which the local wouldn’t do due to the “bad” payment) which gives decent funds for staying/traveling/hanging out in a cheaper place.
+Roughing it through the winter in Switzerland setting up fairs or other construction jobs (which the locals wouldn’t do due to the “bad” payment) which gives decent funds for staying/traveling/hanging out in a cheaper place.

 I am talking about a lifestyle where you do a job for a determined period of time in a location that you wouldn’t choose for yourself otherwise, that is more for making an income rather than being something you really love to do – leave alone that this is a sustainable solution.